CONSTITUTION OF THE UNIVERSITY STUDENT SENATE

 B.1.The Executive Board shall set the general direction for the USS based upon the purpose and goals of the Representative Board’s initiatives and general agenda; shall coordinate the efforts and activities of the USS to achieve the goals of the Representative Board; and shall derive its authority from the Representative Board.

 B.2.The body of the Executive Board shall be composed of at least the following members of the USS:

-B.3.A co-chair may not serve simultaneously as Secretary, Treasurer or Communication Director, as described in Article VII (B) below.
+B.3.A Co-Chair may not serve simultaneously as Chief of Staff, Treasurer or Communications Director, as described in Article VII (B) below.

 B.4.All activities and efforts of the Executive Board shall be open to the participation of the members of the Representative Board.

 B.5.Each member of the Executive Board will be granted one (1) vote representing the interests of the USS.

 C.1.
 The University Student Senate elects the undergraduate and graduate student trustee for a 2-year term.